TaidanaKage/RexHelion/docs/index.md

 <br>

-The game is currently in development.
+The game is currently in development (by [Taidana Kage](https://taidanakage.github.io).

 <br>